edsu/spn-probe/README.md

     0 0,12 * * * * /hom/ed/Projects/spn-probe/probe.py

-The resulting file will look something like this:
+The resulting file for each run will look something like this:

 ```json
 {